dimitri-yatsenko/datajoint-book/book/00-preface.md

 # Preface

 ## Purpose
-This book aims to clearly explain the basics of relational database programming, especially focusing on scientific data that requires calculations.
+This book aims to clearly explain the basics of relational database programming, especially focusing on scientific data that requires complex calculations.
+It is written for anyone interested in learning the fundemantals  of relational database programming, focusing on solid theoretical foundations.

 ### The Basics of Scientific Database Programming
 This guide provides an introduction to database programming in scientific settings.
 You'll learn how databases can help organize and manage the complex data involved in collaborative scientific research.